eduardocp/eduardocp.github.io/_posts/2024-08-19-hot-chocolate-azure-terraform-observability.md

 ### 2.1 Install Hot Chocolate

-Install Hot Chocolate via NuGet in your .NET project:
+Back to the root folder and install Hot Chocolate via NuGet in your .NET project:

 ```bash
 dotnet add package HotChocolate.AspNetCore